Women Incarcerated in the Americas Demand Sweeping Changes

 Paulo Abrão (opening remarks) is executive secretary of the Organization of American States’ Inter-American Commission on Human Rights.

-Juliana Borges is a board member of the Brazilian Drug Policy Platform, Brazil.
+Juliana Borges is an anthropology researcher and writer and is a board member of the Brazilian Drug Policy Platform, Brazil.

-Kenya Cuevas (to be confirmed) is director of Casa de las Munecas Tiresias, Mexico.
+Kenya Cuevas is a trans rights activist and is the director of Casa de las Munecas Tiresias, Mexico.

 Brittney Floyd is youth engagement coordinator at the WIRE (Women Involved in Reentry Efforts) and a social service representative at Washington, D.C.’s Department of Human Services.